caltechlibrary/eprints2archives/README.md

 The instructions below assume you have a Python interpreter installed on your computer; if that's not the case, please first install Python and familiarize yourself with running Python programs on your system.

-On **Linux**, **macOS**, and **Windows** operating systems, you should be able to install `eprints2archives` with [pip](https://pip.pypa.io/en/stable/installing/).
+On **Linux**, **macOS**, and **Windows** operating systems, you should be able to install `eprints2archives` with [`pip`](https://pip.pypa.io/en/stable/installing/).
 (If you don't have `pip` already installed on your computer, please seek out instructions for how to obtain it for your particular operating system.)
 To install `eprints2archives` from the [Python package repository (PyPI)](https://pypi.org), run the following command:
 ```
 python3 -m pip install eprints2archives --upgrade
 ```

-As an alternative to getting it from PyPI, you can use `pip` to install `eprints2archives` directly from GitHub:
+As an alternative to getting it from [PyPI](https://pypi.org), you can use `pip` to install `eprints2archives` directly from GitHub:
 ```sh
 python3 -m pip install git+https://github.com/caltechlibrary/eprints2archives.git --upgrade
 ```

-Assuming that the installation proceeds normally, on Linux and macOS systems, you should end up with a program called `eprints2archives` in a location normally searched by your terminal shell for commands.
+Assuming that the installation proceeds normally, on Linux and macOS systems, you should end up with a program called `eprints2archives` in a location normally searched by your terminal shell.

 Usage